 - Heat syncope

-This is a fairly common problem for older adults in the summer, that is caused when the body loses more fluids than it is taking in.
-If your body is lacking sufficient water, and other essential fluids, it is no longer able to preform its required functions properly.
+Dehydration is a fairly common problem for older adults in the summer, which is caused when the body loses more fluids than it is taking in.
+If your body lacks sufficient water and other essential fluids, it is no longer able to perform its required functions properly.
 If these fluids are not quickly replaced, dehydration is the likely result.

-There are some warning signs that can help you recognize the onset of dehydration.
-Some symptoms to watch for, may include:
+Some warning signs can help you recognize the onset of dehydration and may include:

 - Muscle cramps